 In other words, if Auto-matching is selected, RawTherapee will try to do the following, in this sequence:

 1. locate a DCP profile in /dcpprofiles

 2. if DCP is not found, locate an ICC profile in /iccprofiles

-3. if DCP and ICC are not found, revert to the camera standard color matrix.
+3. if DCP and ICC are not found, revert to the hard-coded camera matrix.